Icinga/icingaweb2-module-training/doc/extending-icinga-web-2.md

 * Integration in third-party software
 * Concluding remarks

-## Icinga Web 2 architecture
+## Icinga Web Architecture

-During the development of Icinga Web 2, we built on three pillars:
+During the development of Icinga Web, we built on three pillars:

 * Simplicity
 * Speed
 * Reliability

-Although we have dedicated ourselves to the DevOps movement, our target audience with Icinga Web 2 is, first and foremost, the operator - the admin.
+Although we have dedicated ourselves to the DevOps movement, our target audience with Icinga Web is, first and foremost, the operator - the admin.
 Therefore, we try to have as few dependencies as possible on external components.
 We forgo using some of the newest and hippest features, as it prevents things from breaking on updating to the newest versions.

 The web interface is designed to be displayed on a dashboard for weeks and even months.
 We want to be able to rely on, that what we see, corresponds to the current state of our environment.
 If there are problems, they are visualized - even if they are within the application itself.
 When the problem is resolved, everything must continue as usual.
 And that without anyone having to plug in a keyboard and intervene manually.

 ## Libraries used

+* icinga-php-library
+* icinga-php-thirdparty
 * Zend Framework 1.x
+* HTMLPurifier
 * jQuery 3
-* Smaller PHP libraries
-  * HTMLPurifier
-  * DOMPdf
-  * lessphp
-  * Parsedown
-* Smaller JS libraries
-  * jquery-...

-## Anatomy of an Icinga Web 2 module
+## Anatomy of an Icinga Web module

-Icinga Web 2 follows the paradigm 'convention before configuration'.
-A lesson learnt from our development of Icinga Web 1: one of the best tools for XML processing is on every disk: `/bin/rm`.
+Icinga Web follows the paradigm 'convention before configuration'.
+A lesson learnt from our development of its
+predecessor: one of the best tools for XML processing is on every disk: `/bin/rm`.
 Those who stick to a few simple conventions will save a lot of configuration work.
 Basically, in Icinga Web you only have to configure paths for special cases.
 It is usually enough to just save a file, in the right place.

 An extensive, mature module could have approximately the following structure:

     .
     └── training                Basic directory of the module ├── application
         │   ├── clicommands     CLI Commands
         │   ├── controllers     Web Controller
         │   ├── forms           Forms
         │   ├── locale          Translations
         │   └── views
         │       ├── helpers     View Helper
         │       └── scripts     View Scripts
         ├── configuration.php   Deploy menu, dashlets, permissions
         ├── doc                 Documentation
         ├── library
         │   └── Training        Library Code, Module Namespace ├── module.info         Module Metadata
         ├── public
         │   ├── css             Own CSS Code
         │   ├── img             Own Images
         │   └── js              Own JavaScript
         ├── run.php             Registration of hooks and more └── test
             └── php             PHP Unit Tests